Shah assured me killers of 2 Manipuri youths will be punished: CM | Law-Order

 Singh had announced on Tuesday night that CBI officials would be reaching the state on Wednesday to probe into the kidnapping and killing of the two youths.

 Photos of their bodies went viral on social media, leading to protests by students in the state since Tuesday.
 The photos surfaced on social media on Monday.
-Singh said, ''If security forces had fired bullets or anything lethal, the government will not tolerate it and disciplinary actions will be taken against them.
-In case of major injuries, investigations would be carried out to give them justice.'' ''If our children get unjustified treatment even from our own forces, disciplinary actions will be taken,'' he said.
+Speaking on the nature of injuries suffered by demonstrators, Singh said, ''If security forces had fired bullets or anything lethal, the government will not tolerate it and disciplinary actions will be taken against them.
+In case of major injuries, investigations would be carried out to give them justice.'' ''If our children get unjustified treatment even from our own forces, disciplinary actions will be taken,'' he assured.

-The chief minister said that he has information that objects made of iron were thrown at the security forces by miscreants who were among the demonstrating students,'' Singh said adding a number of police personnel were also injured.
+The chief minister said that he has information that ''objects made of iron were thrown at the security forces by miscreants who were among the demonstrating students,'' adding a number of police personnel were also injured.

-Singh said agitations need to be peaceful and should not be held in hyper-sensitive zones of offices of the Governor and the chief minister.
+He pointed out that agitations need to be peaceful and should not be held in hyper-sensitive zones of offices of the Governor and the chief minister.
 He said the real issue is to protect the state and its indigenous people from ''illegal immigrants and drug mafia.''
-Meanwhile, officials said that curfew relaxation has been cancelled in Imphal East district from 4 pm on Wednesday till further orders.
+Meanwhile, officials said that curfew relaxation has been cancelled in Imphal East and West districts from 4 pm on Wednesday till further orders.

 More than 175 people have been killed and several hundreds injured since ethnic clashes broke out in the northeastern state on May 3, when a 'Tribal Solidarity March' was organised in the hill districts to protest against the majority Meitei community's demand for Scheduled Tribe status.